 Painted Turtle Farm

-The Painted Turtle Farm is a campus-community hub for food justice.
-Students, faculty, and the local migrant community come together to address food access and exercise local, healthy eating.
-The farm is Certified Naturally Grown.
+In 2013, the Painted Turtle Farm transitioned from an organic student garden into a Certified Naturally Grown community garden to meet the growing interest and need for food justice in Adams County.
+At the Painted Turtle Farm, students, faculty, and the local migrant community come together to address food access and exercise local, healthy eating.

 Gettysburg College Environmental Concerns Organization